emagiz/emdocs/mds/howto/userguide-eventstreaming.md

 - Basic knowledge of the eMagiz platform
 - Understanding of Event streaming concepts
 - Toggle Feature – Event streaming made available via your partner manager for your environment
-- eMagiz Managed Kafka cluster available for your project (requires proper licensing by eMagiz)
+- eMagiz Event Streaming cluster available for your project (requires proper licensing by eMagiz)

 ## Capture